Our

 next time)

-AGM - Adjournment - 24 September Following
+- Adjournment - 24 September

 the ever changing Covid-19 restrictions your club has taken the

-decision to adjourn until further notice the AGM planned to take
+decision to adjourn until further notice the AGM planned to

 place on Thursday 24 September at 7.30pm in Royal George Hotel Perth.